EndGameStudio/www.juanorozco.com/content/now.md

 <img src="https://i0.wp.com/en.gravatar.com/userimage/8033531/88372deb53ce1bd8c2a3740c226fb9a9.jpg?w=580&ssl=1" alt="Juan" data-recalc-dims="1" />

-Last updated: Jun 3, 2023.
+Last updated: Aug 23, 2023.

-- **Ex-Shortcut Engineer**: [Recently laid off](/blog/2023/free-agent/) from my role at Shortcut, [looking](https://www.linkedin.com/in/juan-orozco/) for that next adventure!
+- **Senior Frontend Engineer**: Although [recently laid off](/blog/2023/free-agent/) from my role at Shortcut, I found a new role working at Forward Networks!
-- **Photography**: Really proud of [this photo I took at Pebble Beach](/blog/2022/pebble-beach/) in Crescent City, CA.
-- **Nomadic but parked**: We're currently parked in Northern California hiding in the old tall trees.
-- **Self Hosting and Home Networking**: I recently bought a micro PC and install Docker on it.
-I've recently been into Self Hosting and Home Networking.
-I'm starting to document my experiments and ideas in [Docs](/docs/homelab/).
-- **Steam Gaming**: This is the year that I got back into gaming.
-Find [me on Steam](https://steamcommunity.com/id/exitzaero/)!
+- **Smith River Fire Complex**: We are currently far from harm but the large fire currently known as the Smith River Fire Complex has forced us to experience our first disaster living in the Pacific Northwest.
+We're no stranger to fires or disasters in general - growing up in southern California and living on the east coast for over 15 years, we have definitely seen some shit.
+Still, we've never been without power for this long.